Infertility

 Ageing

 Until recently, ageing was considered a risk factor only for female fertility.
 However, recent research shows ageing affects sperm function too.
-Sperm that swim in a straight line have a far better chance of making their way through the female reproductive tract to reach the egg.
+Sperm that swim in a straight line has a far better chance of making their way through the female reproductive tract to reach the egg.
 But the swimming ability of a man’s sperm declines as the man ages.
 The older a man gets the greater the chance of genetic abnormalities in the sperm itself.
 Unexplained infertility

 In approximately ten per cent of couples, both partners may appear fine but are still unable to become pregnant.
 While it is easier to treat couples where the cause of infertility is obvious, couples with unexplained infertility can also be treated.